CaptnBigShot/TestRail-Nunit-Sync/readme.md

 ## Installation

-Download this project repository and build locally to produce the executable.
+Download this project and build locally to produce the executable.

 ## Usage